 Funny that one of the first few posts here is of skiing on the first snow of the 2006/07 season.
 It snowed to the valley floor on the night of Thursday, September 21st and created havoc in many Jackson areas.
 Many of the leaves are still on the aspen trees and the weight of a couple inches of wet, heavy snow caused many trees to topple.I have been angry for several days after learning about Steve Romeo death in an avalanche at Ranger Peak.
-Yesterday morning as John and I prepared to head out to Mores Creek Summit for a short tour with my wife, I voiced to John my anger about Steve's avalanche, and about other avalanche deaths involving very experienced folks during the last two years.
+Yesterday morning as I prepared to head out to Mores Creek Summit for a short tour, I voiced to a close friend my anger about Steve's avalanche, and about other avalanche deaths involving very experienced folks during the last two years.
 A day earlier - Friday, was no better ...
 I could not stop thinking about Steve as I attempted to get on with corporate work.

 I was never fortunate enough to meet this extraordinary individual, but he greatly influenced me.
 The TetonAT blog was a new concept, it brought together the BC Ski community.
 Mores Creek Summit Blog was the result of a discussion with Janet Kellam during National Avalanche School in 2007.
 We were impressed by Steve's prolific posting during Teton AT 2006-2007 first season.
 But I also noticed how his writing was empowering our community of backcountry skiers.
 Steve Rome legacy is that he brought our community closer together!